 APPROACHING 175 MEMBER LEAGUES STRONG…AND GROWING

 Since that first meeting, IGBO has welcomed new leagues into membership every year.
-At this time, IGBO has over 150 Member Leagues across the United States, Canada, Australia, and New Zealand.
+At this time, IGBO has over 150 Member Leagues across the United States, Canada, Australia, New Zealand and Germany.
 This translates into approximately 17,000 individual bowling members in the organization—making IGBO one of the largest Gay and Lesbian Sporting Organizations in the world!

 Member Leagues run the gamut from extremely competitive to strictly social.
 The majority of the leagues are handicapped [not a mental or physical condition, but a method of creating an equal playing field] and therefore you will likely find a wide range of skill levels among the participants.